 However, real estate buyers had record-low mortgage rates encouraging them to continue pursuing deals despite the rising home prices.
 Until now, monthly payments are lower than ever, with 30-year fixed-rate mortgage rates hovering at just around 2.8% (as of early March 2021).

-With the incentive of more affordable financing options, buyers looking to relocate away from crowded metropolitan areas (in other words, places where there is higher risk for getting sick with COVID-19) are still exploring real estate options in Las Vegas.
+With the incentive of more affordable financing options, buyers looking to relocate away from crowded metropolitan areas (in other words, places where there is a higher risk for getting sick with COVID-19) are still exploring real estate options in Las Vegas.

 The city’s warm and comfortable climate throughout the year, as well as Nevada’s tax-friendly environment—i.e., no income tax on individual residents—make Las Vegas an appealing destination for homebuyers.